Analysis | Who won the Depp-Heard trial? Content creators that went all-in.

 You can “go from being a kid in high school and, if you hop on it early, it can basically change your life,” Orec said.
 “You can use those views and likes and shares that you get from it, to monetize and build your account and make more money from it, meet more people and network.”

 The content creator Alyte Mazeika earned $5,000 in one week by pivoting the content on her YouTube channel to nonstop trial coverage and analysis, according to Business Insider.
 ThatUmbrellaGuy, an anonymous YouTuber whose entire channel is dedicated to pro-Depp content, earned up to $80,000 last month, according to an estimate by social analytics firm Social Blade.
-(Mazeika and ThatUmbrellaGuy did not respond to requests for comment.)
 Orec said he earned over $5,400 last month in Instagram Reels bonus payments.

 When large creators saw the attention relative unknowns were receiving, many fully pivoted their content to covering the trial.
 Makeup artists, meme accounts, comedians, lifestyle influencers, K-pop fans, movie reviewers, true-crime podcasters, real estate influencers — suddenly the Depp trial was their primary focus.

-Note: This story has been updated to clarify comments made during Waldman’s testimony.